Updated: August 2024, (Originally published: August 2021)

 The Supplemental Essay Strategy

 One strategy is to start with those college applications with the greatest number of supplements and then track the questions you’ve already answered.
-Some students find it helpful to make a table of questions or create a visual map of each question and the overlap grouped by theme (Jamboard in the Google suite has awesome functionality).
+Some students find it helpful to make a table of questions or create a visual map of each question and the overlap grouped by theme.
+(Jamboard in the Google suite has awesome functionality.)

 Even though the questions might vary, they often allow you to expand on concepts or themes from your Personal Statements.
-The supplemental essays are another opportunity to link your activities and interests together in ways that show intellectual and extracurricular depth, something the college admissions officials look for in strong applicants.
+The supplemental essays are another opportunity to link your activities and interests together in ways that show intellectual and extracurricular depth, something college admissions officials look for in strong applicants.

-Since original content is the goal, if you do decide to write about one of these topics, your baseball essay better be the best “sports” essays among the thousands the admission office has received.
+Since original content is the goal, if you do decide to write about one of these topics, your baseball essay better be the best “sports” essay among the thousands the admission office has received.
 This makes standing out in the crowd even harder.

 When deciding whether to accept or reject an applicant, college admissions officers want to know that you’ve researched the school and are committed to attending if admitted.

-Admissions consultants like our team at Solomon, can help you focus on the less tangible, more holistic aspects like:
+Admissions consultants like our team at Solomon can help you focus on the less tangible, more holistic aspects like:

-1. What have you pursued outside the classroom, and why?
+- What have you pursued outside the classroom, and why?

-2. What do your teachers say about you?
+- What do your teachers say about you?

-3. Do you show an intellectual spark in your essays and interests?
+- Do you show an intellectual spark in your essays and interests?

 Addressing these questions in a descriptive and fun supplemental essay puts you ahead of the pack.

 Instead, they want students who will be actively involved in the social fabric of the university.
 Your college application essay is a great opportunity for you to describe how you will do that.
-And don’t forget – your essay can’t be boring either!
+And don’t forget—your essay can’t be boring either!

 Always remember that there’s actually someone reading your essay behind the computer screen, and it’s essential to keep them entertained and interested in advocating for your acceptance into their college.